Online Executive Education Sessions

 & Bias: Understanding

-How Your Brain Works to Prevent Racism • Date Coming Soon
+How Your Brain Works to Prevent Racism • 12 pm Central

-Check back soon for more information about our October session, which explores the way the field of neuroscience is changing the way the think about bias.
+Our October session explores the way the field of neuroscience is changing the way we think about bias.
 Once we're aware of our wiring, we can make conscious efforts to change behaviors, helping to build more inclusive organizations.
-More details coming soon.
+Led by Barbara Steel and Khalil Smith of the NeuroLeadership Institute, this session will help you access new insights.

 Previously Recorded Executive Education Sessions